AP sources: Chinese hackers targeted phones of Trump, Vance, people associated with Harris campaign

 U.S. officials believe the campaigns were among numerous targets of a larger cyberespionage operation launched by China, the people said.
 It was not immediately clear what information China may have hoped to glean, though Beijing has for years engaged in vast hacking campaigns aimed at collecting the private data of Americans and government workers, spying on technology and corporate secrets from major American companies and targeting U.S. infrastructure.

-News that high-profile political candidates were targeted comes as U.S. officials remain on high alert for foreign interference in the final stretch of the presidential campaign.
-Iranian hackers have been blamed for targeting Trump campaign officials and the Justice Department has exposed vast disinformation campaigns orchestrated by Russia, which is said to favor Trump over Democrat Kamala Harris.
+News that high-profile political candidates and their campaigns were targeted comes as U.S. officials remain on high alert for foreign interference in the final stretch of the presidential campaign.
+Iranian hackers have been blamed for targeting Trump campaign officials and the Justice Department has exposed vast disinformation campaigns orchestrated by Russia, which is said to favor Trump over Harris.

-The New York Times first reported that Trump and Vance had been targeted and said the campaign was alerted by U.S. officials this week.
+The New York Times first reported that Trump and Vance had been targeted and said the campaign was advised of the development this week.
 Three people confirmed the news to the AP, including one who said that people associated with the Harris campaign were also targeted.

 “The presidential elections are the United States’ domestic affairs.
 China has no intention and will not interfere in the U.S. election.
 We hope that the U.S. side will not make accusations against China in the election,” the statement said.

 The FBI has repeatedly warned over the last year about Chinese hacking operations, with Director Chris Wray telling Congress in January that investigators had disrupted a state-sponsored group known as Volt Typhoon.
-That operation targeted U.S.-based small office and home routers owned by private citizens and companies.
-Their ultimate targets included water treatment plants, the electrical grid and transportation systems across the U.S.
+That operation disrupted a botnet of hundreds of U.S.-based small office and home routers owned by private citizens and companies.
+Their ultimate targets included water treatment plants, the electrical grid and transportation systems across the U.S, with Wray warning that Beijing was positioning itself to disrupt the daily lives of Americans if the United States and China ever go to war.

 Last month, Wray said that the FBI had interrupted a separate Chinese government campaign, called Typhoon Flax, that targeted universities, government agencies and other organizations and that installed malicious software on more than 200,000 consumer devices, including cameras, video recorders and home and office routers.